Astro Wah Lai Toi

 To satisfy a greater audience, selected programmes are available in dual audio, in which viewers can select either to watch the programme in Cantonese or Mandarin (or original language of the programme).
-Subtitles are also available with English, Bahasa Malaysia & Chinese languages by pressing the subtitle button.
+Subtitles are also available in English, Bahasa Malaysia & Chinese languages by pressing the subtitle button.

 History

 Since the Malaysian government does not allow any television station to be operated by foreigners; Hong Kong's TVB collaborated with Astro to launch Astro Wah Lai Toi.
 It benefits over 100 million HK dollars every year from Astro by providing 85% programs on primetime slots.
 Moreover, TVB is the advertising agency of Astro Wah Lai Toi and offers counselling service for it.

 Astro had been mistaken for holding an exclusive right as the sole pay-TV service in Malaysia to broadcast TVB programmes; rather, it holds such right to broadcast TVB programmes on the entirety of one channel which it runs.

 About 80% of the channel programmes were mirrored by Astro Zhi Zun HD until it was renamed to Astro Wah Lai Toi HD on 6 October 2014.

 Astro Wah Lai Toi is made available for NJOI Prepaid from 3 June 2015 onwards.

 Starting 1 April 2020, Astro Wah Lai Toi HD will begin to be exclusively available via On demand (VOD) and On the GO.
 Some of the successors of Astro Wah Lai Toi HD are TVB Jade Malaysia (Channel 310) and Astro AOD HD (Channel 311, SD On Channel 351).

-As of 1 May 2020, Astro Wah Lai Toi HD has been completely transitioned to Video on demand.
+As of 1 May 2020, Astro Wah Lai Toi HD has been completely transitioned as On Demand channels, which include all of the channel's original series aired in complete boxsets.